collocations.org

 full

-You cannot appreciate the bridge''s full glory by going over it; it is best viewed from below.
+You cannot appreciate the bridge's full glory by going over it; it is best viewed from below.

 crowning

-The city''s crowning glory is its Gothic cathedral.
+The city's crowning glory is its Gothic cathedral.

 PHRASES

-in all her/his/its/their glory
+in all her, his, etc. glory

 restore sth to its former glory